instructure/rollcall-attendance/README.md

     docker-compose run --rm web bundle exec rake jasmine:ci

 Finally, you can run your cucumber tests, but it's kind of hacky.
-For linux (which the container is) you need to wrap a cucumber run in "xvfb-run" for capybara-webkit to work correctly, but something in that process is making output redirection not work right, so you won't see the output if you
+For Linux (which the container is) you need to wrap a cucumber run in "xvfb-run" for capybara-webkit to work correctly, but something in that process is making output redirection not work right, so you won't see the output if you